 You may also consider funding flu vaccinations yourself – the cost of keeping staff well is likely to be less than the cost of lost productivity if the flu does the rounds.
 Find a workplace vaccinator near you and arrange a site visit.
 Alternatively, give staff time off to go get vaccinated and bring back the receipt so you can reimburse them.

-The flu vaccine will be arriving in surgeries and participating pharmacies in April.
+The flu vaccine is available now in surgeries and participating pharmacies.
 It’s best to get your annual flu shot or immunisation as early as possible, so you’re protected before flu season strikes in winter.
 Some staff may even qualify for a free shot – they can check www.flufree.co.nz

 Encourage staff to stay home if they’re sick.